tamalsaha/website/content/docs/0.8.0-beta.2/concepts/snapshot.md

 ## Next Steps

-- Learn how to use KubeDB to run a PostgreSQL database [here](/docs/0.8.0-beta.2/guides/postgres/overview).
-- Learn how to use KubeDB to run an Elasticsearch database [here](/docs/0.8.0-beta.2/guides/elasticsearch/overview).
+- Learn how to use KubeDB to manage various databases [here](/docs/0.8.0-beta.2/guides/README).
 - Wondering what features are coming next?
 Please visit [here](/docs/0.8.0-beta.2/roadmap).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/0.8.0-beta.2/CONTRIBUTING).